NightScript370/nightscript370.github.io/pages/blog/privacy.md

 <div class="d-md-flex mb-2">
 	<div id="bushingImage"><img class="rounded" src="/assets/articles/ben.png" alt="Ben “bushing” Byer (RIP)"></div>
 	<p class="ms-md-2">Thankfully, a former undocumented altercation was not as creepy (but still a bit creepy), being communicated to via a private work phone number as opposed to face to face.
-This is what happened with Ben “bushing” Byer, one of the public faces of team twiizers (a team that found Wii exploits and wrote The Homebrew Channel).
+This is what happened with Ben “bushing” Byer, one of the public faces of Team Twiizers (group of hackers that discovered Wii exploits and wrote <a href="https://github.com/fail0verflow/hbc">The Homebrew Channel</a>).
 After trying to responsibly disclose an exploit, a former director/lawyer at Nintendo of America phoned him as a intimidatory tactic.
 In both of these cases, they were contacted in ways that aren't accessible to the public.
 Yet, what happened to going from mildly creepy to stalkery?
 Thankfully they fixed this in 2015 when hiring Hector Martin, yet who knows how many other hackers were contacted with similar experiences?</p>
 </div>

 <div class="d-md-flex">